 - Use this high peak season as an opportunity to grow your subscribers through clear and concise opt-in forms.

-- Offer a profile center where customers can choose how and when they would like to hear from you.
+- Offer a profile centre where customers can choose how and when they would like to hear from you.

 - Make signing up for notifications a complicated process — keep the message simple and clear about what value a customer receives by opting in.

-- Use the same colors, designs, or layout that you do every day.
+- Use the same colours, designs, or layout that you do every day.
 It’s the holiday season!
 Customers expect to be wowed.

 Inspire your team and amaze your customers this holiday season